Ellis Island Passenger List Search

 - If the ship manifest is missing or if it is the wrong manifest, one of the very common problems is that the microfilm was scanned

-- Sometimes above the transcription of the manifest list is an option to view the original manifest list.
+- Above the transcription of the individual record of the manifest list is an option to view the original manifest list.
 I have on occasion tried to view the original list and instead get the symbol for a broken image.
 However, I found that it is at times possible to right click on the place where the image should be, and choose "show picture" which will sometimes to bring up the image.
 I have also tried viewing the image 10 minutes later and had it work.
 I have also gone back another day, and have been successful in bringing up the picture that the day before wouldn't work.

-Still can't find you ancestor in the Ellis Island database?
+Still can't find your ancestor in the Ellis Island database?

 - Make sure he arrived in the time frame that Ellis Island was used: 1892-1924.
 Otherwise, you will need to obtain records from